patrickweng7/vip/Notebook-Aditi-Prakash.md

 We then define the pareto dominance function, which compares two individuals and returns the individual which dominates the other in the objective space.
 We initialize 300 individuals and leave one individual as the comparison individual.
 We then sort the population we created by each individual's Pareto dominance as compared to the "spare" individual.
 Plotting the objective space, we are able to visualize the individuals that minimize both objectives and exist along the Pareto front using the Hall of Fame.
 Running the evolutionary algorithm, we identify the Best Individual: negative(cos(multiply(add(cos(sin(cos(sin(cos(tan(x)))))), cos(x)), tan(x)))) with fitness: (0.2786133308027132, 15.0).

-DEAP's Mu plus Lambda algorithm, which takes in a mu and lambda value (number of individuals to select for each successive generation, and the number of children to produce at each generation), allows us to control the size of the population as well as the selection process between individuals.
+DEAP's Mu plus Lambda algorithm (reference: https://deap.readthedocs.io/en/master/api/algo.html), which takes in a mu and lambda value (number of individuals to select for each successive generation, and the number of children to produce at each generation), allows us to control the size of the population as well as the selection process between individuals.
 We identify that the size of our trees grows over generations, but the MAE quickly drops to a sub-1 value over generations.
 Visualizing our pareto front, we see that the Area Under Curve: 2.3841416372199005 indicates the amount of objective space that exists below our current Pareto front.

 Improvements:
 Modifying the following hyperparameters reduced the AUC of the Pareto front to 0.3113.